spotinst/help/src/docs/eco/tutorials/manage-workflows.md

 The percentage option allows you to add a charge proportionate to the overall savings provided by Eco.
 You may enter the exact same percentage as your contract with Spot, or you may enter a different percentage depending on your business model.
 It is possible for an account to appear in the report, but if no Eco-generated savings is attributed to it, then no Eco fee will be attributed to it.

 The Flat Fee option allows you to add a fee to each subset or account.
 The fee will be the same each month.

+The Distributed Eco option allows you to distribute the fee evenly across accounts based on usage.
+From this option, you may choose Estimate or Spot Billing Cycle Actuals.
+Estimate will distribute the fee based on a tentative estimate of the usage, while Spot Billing Cycle Actuals will leverage data from the previous month to distribute the fee accordingly.

 ## What’s Next?